-She stared down at a picture – or rather, a drawing of a chess board.
-Someone had taken the time to draw out the grid, and then illustrate – in quite fine detail – each piece on the imaginary board.
-She stared down at a white king piece, a queen piece in the corner, a knight and a pawn a caught in the middle of a game against two black pawn pieces, two rooks, and naturally, a king piece hiding in behind the pawns in the upper left-hand corner.
+She stared down at a picture—or rather, a drawing of a chess board.
+Someone had taken the time to draw out the grid and then illustrate—in quite fine detail—each piece on the imaginary board.
+She stared down at a white king piece, a queen piece in the corner, a knight and a pawn caught in the middle of a game against two black pawn pieces, two rooks, and naturally, a king piece hiding in behind the pawns in the upper left-hand corner.

 Olesm hovered over Erin’s shoulder, chattering into her ear.

-“I just received a long-distance delivery that went out to all the known [Tacticians] and chess players in the continent!
+“I just received a long-distance delivery that went out to all the known [Tacticians] and chess players on the continent!
+From the Titan of Baleros!
+Okay, his Great Company, the Forgotten Wing.
+On Baleros?
+He can definitely afford it.
 It was this paper—and it’s a challenge, see?
 You have to—”

 “Solve it in five moves?”